-Visual COBOL provides compatibility with the RM/COBOL programming language:

-This enables you to migrate programs from this environment.
+Visual COBOL provides compatibility with the RM/COBOL programming language, enabling you to migrate RM/COBOL programs to this COBOL environment.

 You can:

-Convert applications written in RM/COBOL to the Micro Focus COBOL language, and enhance them using the advanced language and development features offered by Visual COBOL.

-Retain the use of the selected COBOL on some machine environments while moving to Visual COBOL on others.
+- Convert applications written in RM/COBOL to the Micro Focus COBOL language, and enhance them using the advanced language and development features offered by Visual COBOL. - Retain the use of the selected COBOL on some machine environments while moving to Visual COBOL on others.
 You might want to maintain a common set of source programs which are suitable for all environments.